Friday 1 November 2024

 The equipment section is good, with an actually laugh-out-loud "10 foot pole" joke (p 156).

-Next time: Doing actual game stuff, and extensive thoughts on the magic system.
+In the next part: Doing actual game stuff, and extensive thoughts on the magic system.

 Saturday 12 October 2024